HanyArnaoot/Arnaoot/paper.md

                 _renderTarget = new WinFormsRenderTarget();
             }

-            // Reinitialize render manager with new target, no restart is required , user even does not feel any difference _renderManager = new RenderManager(_renderTarget);
+            // Reinitialize render manager with new target, no restart is required, the user does not feel any difference _renderManager = new RenderManager(_renderTarget);
-            ScheduleInvalidate(InvalidationLevel.Full); //the line that sends draw command and plots thing to screen
+            ScheduleInvalidate(InvalidationLevel.Full); //the line that sends the draw command and plots things to the screen

 3-Per-layer lazy octree: Octrees rebuild only when layers change.
 Static layers (e.g., maps) incur zero CPU cost during robot motion.
 Culling stays ≤23% of frame time even at 1.16 M elements.

 4-Zero-allocation pooling: A CachingHelper reuses immutable pens, brushes, and fonts via string keys — achieving zero GC allocations after warm-up (<80 ms), critical for jitter-free rendering.

 5- Screen-space clipping before command emission: Liang–Barsky clipping in the scene graph reduces backend draw calls by 60–95%, preventing overflow during extreme zoom (e.g., 10 km → 1 m).

-The engine supports 3D wireframe visualization (orthographic & perspective), though intentionally omits per-pixel depth sorting to preserve determinism, layer semantics, and CPU-first performance.
+The engine supports 3D wireframe visualization (orthographic & perspective), though it intentionally omits per-pixel depth sorting to preserve determinism, layer semantics, and CPU-first performance.
 It is optimized for polylines (e.g., trajectories, OSM roads), which constitute >95% of robotics GCS workloads.

 Performance (Empirical Validation):-
 Benchmarks on real-world OpenStreetMap data (1.1k–1.16M elements) on an Intel i7–1185G7 show: